Darbeheshti/GRACE-satellite-ACC_time_series/README.md

     GRACE problem: Filling in gaps in the GRACE ACC time series, similar to the missing data we often observe since 2011.

     GRACE Follow-On problem: Taking data from one satellite and applying it to another satellite.

+This repository focuses on time series modeling and compares the performance of three popular architectures: LSTM, MLP, and XGBoost.
+LSTM (Long Short-Term Memory) is a recurrent neural network known for capturing long-term dependencies and sequential patterns.
+MLP (Multi-Layer Perceptron) is a feedforward neural network suitable for capturing complex nonlinear relationships.
+XGBoost, an ensemble method, builds models iteratively and excels at handling tabular data.
+The choice of architecture depends on the data characteristics, problem requirements, and trade-offs such as interpretability and computational resources.
+By experimenting and evaluating these architectures, users can select the most suitable one for GRACE ACC forcasting.

 An important detail to consider is that the travel time between GRACE A and GRACE B is approximately 25 to 35 seconds.